• Facebook

 These baked pork chops are coated in garlic and herb butter, then oven roasted to golden brown perfection.
 A super easy way to prepare pork chops that always gets rave reviews!

 I love a good pork chop for dinner such as stuffed pork chops, slow cooker pork chops, and these juicy and tender baked chops.
-Add some mashed potatoes and a vegetable and you’ll have simple yet satisfying meal that the whole family will enjoy.

 These baked pork chops are coated in garlic and herb butter, then oven roasted to golden brown perfection.
 These baked pork chops are coated in garlic and herb butter, then oven roasted to golden brown perfection.